Treaty of the Danish West Indies: Negotiations for Greenland and sale price

 During 1916, the two sides agreed to a sale price of $25,000,000, and the United States accepted a Danish demand for a declaration stating that they would "not object to the Danish Government extending their political and economic interests to the whole of Greenland".
-Although it had a claim on northern Greenland based on explorations by Charles Francis Hall and Robert Peary, the United States decided that the purchase was more important, especially because of the nearby Panama Canal.
-Historian Bo Lidegaard questions the utility of such a declaration, as the country had never disputed Danish sovereignty.
+In the declaration, Lansing noted that he was "the undersigned Secretary of State of the United States of America, duly authorized by his Government."
+Thus vested with the authority to make a binding unilateral declaration, the 1916 Lansing Declaration, soon followed by ratification by the US Senate, US President, and Denmark and a proclamation by President Woodrow Wilson, has been considered a binding contract and part of the Treaty of the Danish West Indies; the material breach of which is argued to have weakened the legal foundation of US sovereignty in the Virgin Islands.

+In his memoirs, Lansing acknowledged that while he felt that the United States could have negotiated a lower price for the islands, "In view of the uncertain state of international affairs prolongation of the negotiations would have been dangerous just as would the reduction of the purchase price below a figure sufficiently large to satisfy the Danish people.
+Expediency demanded that in the circumstances the United States should be generous."
+Furthermore, he wrote, "compared with the advantage of overcoming Danish opposition to the cession of the West Indian possessions of Denmark, to have refused to recognize Danish sovereignty over Greenland would have been folly.
+The whole negotiation might have been wrecked if we had inclined to accede to this request of the Danish Government."

 At the time of the purchase, the colony did not include Water Island, which had been sold by the Danish state to the East Asiatic Company, a private shipping company, in 1905.
 The company eventually sold the island to the United States in 1944, during the German occupation of Denmark.